lensesio/stream-reactor/kafka-connect-aws-s3/README-sink.md

 Originally the sink used the jClouds java library to communicate with S3.
 From version 4.1 onwards we have switched to using the official AWS library.
-From version x.x jClouds is no longer available as an option.
+From version 4.3 jClouds is no longer available as an option.